isomerpages/moe-navalbasesec/_academic-curriculum/Mathematics.md

 </div>
 <p><strong>CURRICULUM OVERVIEW</strong>
 </p>
-<p>The Mathemtics Curriculum focuses on three strands namely Numbers and
+<p>The Mathematics curriculum focuses on three strands namely Numbers and
 Algebra, Geometry and Measurement and Statistics and Probability, equipping students with essential concepts and skills, fostering critical thinking, problem-solving, and confidence.
 Through a structured approach, students